-You will receive credit after you fulfill all requirements from each subject (detailed in SIS).
-These include, for example, the completion of practical exercises, various tests (e.g. course or combined, etc.), clinical detective stories, essays, moodle tasks, histological examination, etc. In order to be admitted to the exam, you must obtain all credits.
+These include, for example, the completion of practical exercises, various tests (e.g. course or combined, etc.), clinical detective stories, essays, moodle tasks, histological examination, etc. In order to be admitted to the exam, you have to obtain all credits.